Research and teaching abroad

 TUM supports its scholars and scientists in establishing and maintaining international networks.
 Within the scope of Erasmus+ you can, for example, receive grants for teaching purposes within Europe.
 The international dimension of the program also enables funding options for stays in selected countries worldwide.
 Professors and junior fellows additionally have the opportunity to benefit from grants provided by the TUM Global Incentive Fund.

-Through the funding program Erasmus+ you have the chance to teach students in one of 32 European countries.
+Through the funding program Erasmus+ you have the opportunity for a stay abroad in one of 32 European countries.
 Get more information about the eligibility requirements here.

 The TUM Global Incentive Fund seeks to deepen TUM’s relationships with institutions in non-European countries with a TUM liaison office as well as our partners ICL and KNUST.
 Learn more here.